tianjixuetu/pdquant/README.md

 pandas's dataframe is very similar to MS EXCEL,what-you-see-is-what-you-get,

-this property can make you test your startegy and do a live trading.
+this property can make you test your startegy and do a live trading very simple.

 now,the first value is used to test currency,and trade in oanda.In the future,